 Council may choose to delegate legislative and quasi-judicial powers and duties to:

-Council is not authorized to delegate any of the following powers:
+In accordance with subsection 23.3(1) of the Municipal Act, 2001, Council is not authorized to delegate any of the following powers and duties:

 Council may choose to revoke a delegation of power at any time or Council may delegate a power and specify that it cannot be revoked during the term of Council.

 This policy is also aligned with the corporate values of the Town to be accountable, dedicated, honest, innovative, respectful, and to work as a team.

 All delegation of powers and duties set out in the Municipal Powers and Duties By-law shall be reviewed every term of Council.
 Best practice would be for this to be reviewed early in the term of Council, in conjunction with a review of this policy.

 Every delegation of a power or duty of Council shall be accompanied by a corresponding accountability and transparency mechanism.
 Where applicable, departments are responsible for reporting to Council on the exercise of delegated authority through the Town Clerk, on the number and nature of the delegations exercised, and confirming compliance with the limitations on the exercise of the delegated power or duty.